MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 ![Screenshot of user profile.](media/ensure-privileged-accounts-with-sensitive-flag/administrator-properties.png)

 - For device accounts:
-The safest approach is to use a PowerShell script to configure the device to prevent it from being used in any delegation scenario, ensuring that credentials on this machine cannot be forwarded to access other services.
+The safest approach is to use a PowerShell script to configure the device to prevent it from being used in any delegation scenario, ensuring that credentials on this machine can't be forwarded to access other services.

   ```
   $name = "ComputerA"